Molecule-Software-Solutions/MoleculeSoftware.Packages.State/MoleculeSoftware.Packages.State/MoleculeSoftware.Packages.State Documentation.md

 ### What is State

-State is an in-memory caching system for MoleculeSoftware software packages.
-It utilizes an SQLite in-memory database to create a pseudo NO-SQL data store which is entirely managed in the background.
-State does not store any data on physical media.
+State is a simple and robust caching system for MoleculeSoftware software packages.
+It utilizes a SQLite database to create a pseudo NO-SQL data store which accepts simple commands to perform storage, update, delete, retrieval, and purge operations.

-### What State is not good at

-Storing persistent data.

-State should only be used by components that can set and retrieve predefined keys.
-Users should not be able to define key names by input.

-State is an in-memory solution and should be treated with care to prevent bloat or excessive memory usage.

 ### Commands

-The state manager creates an in memory database that can store and retrieve key/value pairs containing specified data types.
-Passing commands into the command parser will allow you to perform set, retrieve, delete, and purge operations with ease.
-In order to pass commands we need to understand the format of the command string
+The state manager creates a database that can store and retrieve key/value pairs.

+Commands are passed into the state manager using the MoleculeStoate object's DatabaseOperation method.

+The database operation method will provide a callback for all commands

+The command structure is as follows:

 ### The initiator

 The initiator is the first part of the command string which instructs State to perform a particular function.
-We will begin function strings in several ways
+We will begin command strings in several ways

 * STORE#> - instructs State to store a new value
 * RETRIEVE#> - Retrieves a value